euc-dev/ws1-identity-services-api/docs/index.md

 Omnissa Identity Services is only available for new Workspace ONE tenants.

 Omnissa Identity Services supports integration with the following Workspace ONE cloud services:
-- Workspace ONE Access Cloud service
+- Omnissa Access Cloud service
 - Workspace ONE UEM 2212 or later

 Omnissa Identity Services supports the following use cases: